Sunday, April 29, 2012

 Los Angeles and New York City are the key locations for backup dancing gigs.
 Serious dancers have more opportunities if they relocate to one of these cities.

 Tuesday, April 3, 2012

 First, what is Ballroom Dance?
 Ballroom dance usually refers to traditional partnered dance forms that are done by a couple, often in the embrace of closed dance position ("ballroom dance position").
 These include waltz, swing, tango and salsa.
-"Ballroom dance" is the overall umbrella term, covering all three forms discussed on this page.
+"Ballroom dance" is the overall umbrella term, covering all three forms.
 Social/ballroom dance forms are important.
 The earliest dance forms ever described in detail (15th century) were social, partnered dances.
 Many of today's performative dance forms, including ballet, jazz and hip hop, evolved from social dance forms that came first.

 The three worlds of ballroom dance share the same historical roots, similar step vocabulary and music, so the three forms are considered siblings, related by birth.
 Yes, siblings are known to fight, but they can also be mutually supportive.